 Can You Upgrade MacBook Pro Internal Storage?

-Adding More Storage to MacBook Pro: Things to Consider
+Adding Extra Storage To MacBook Pro: Things To Consider

 When you buy a new MacBook Pro, you usually have options for what storage capacity you want to be included on your laptop.

-There are several methods to gain additional storage capacity on your MacBook Pro.
-Some of these options are only available for certain model years and newer model MacBooks cannot actually add storage internally.
+There are several methods to gain additional storage capacity on your MacBook.
+Some of these options are only available for certain model years, and newer MacBooks cannot add storage internally.

-All newest MacBook models come equipped with flash storage (i.e. solid-state drive) storage which cannot be upgraded.
-These are the model years that can be upgraded which have an SSD:
+All the newest MacBook models come with flash storage that you cannot upgrade.
+These are the model years that can be upgraded which have an internal SSD:

 If you can’t upgrade your SSD, there are other methods to increase the storage capacity of your computer including: